Jibbedi/turnpro-in-graphql/why-graphql/why-graphql.md

 It's a way to shift the responsibilities.
 The API developer is no longer in charge of deciding which data gets sent to the user anymore.
 He's responsible for defining what data is available and how this data can be accessed.
-He's in charge to create a map of all the data that is available in our system and how this data is connected.
+He's in charge of creating a map of all the data that is available in our system and how this data is connected.
 He's responsible to create the graph.

 By swapping out those predefined endpoints we end up with a much more flexible solution that enables our users to look at the available data and pick the pieces they need.
 After all, they know best.